Asynchronous Programming

 jsonFile("package.json").then(console.log);

-Generally, it is useful to think of promises as a device that lets code ignore the question of when a value is going to arrive.
+Generally, it is useful to think of a promise as a device that lets code ignore the question of when a value is going to arrive.
 A normal value has to actually exist before we can reference it.
 A promised value is a value that might already be there or might appear at some point in the future.
 Computations defined in terms of promises, by wiring them together with then calls, are executed asynchronously as their inputs become available.

 Failure